pybites/pybites.github.io-source/content/codechallenge57.md

-Title: Code Challenge 57 - Analyze Olympic Games Data
+Title: Code Challenge 57 - Analyze Olympic Games Data With Pandas
-Date: 2017-10-29 10:00
+Date: 2018-10-30 12:10
 Category: Challenge
-Tags: code challenge, challenges, Pandas, Olympic Games
+Tags: code challenge, challenges, Kaggle, Pandas, Olympic Games, matplotlib, Anaconda, Jupyter, csv, Seaborn, Plotly, statistics
 Slug: codechallenge57
 Authors: Andrea Mammoliti
-status: draft

-Summary: Hi Pythonistas, a new week, a new 'bite' of Python programming.
-You can use Python and all the libraries you need to analyze the data of Olympic Games and find out interesting things and present them to everyone with libraries such as matpolib
+Summary: Hey Pythonistas, a new week, a new Python  code challenge!
+This week you can use Python, Pandas and all the libraries you need to analyze the data of Olympic Games and find out interesting things and present them to everyone with Matpolib, Seaborn and/or Plotly.

 > Life is about facing new challenges - Kostya Tszyu

+Hey Pythonistas,

-Hi Pythonistas, a new week, a new 'bite' of Python programming.
-You can use Python and all the libraries you need to analyze the data of Olympic Games and find out interesting things and present them to everyone with libraries such as matpolib
+A new week, a new Python code challenge!

+This week you can use Python, Pandas and all the libraries you need to analyze the data of Olympic Games and find out interesting things and present them to everyone with Matpolib, Seaborn and/or Plotly.

 ## The Challenge

-### Basic
+### Basic/ required

-* Analyse statistics of Olympic Games in a CSV file that you can find on Kaggle (https://www.kaggle.com/the-guardian/olympic-games):
+Analyse statistics of Olympic Games in a CSV file that you can find [on Kaggle](https://www.kaggle.com/the-guardian/olympic-games).

-	* Find out the (male and female) athlete who won most medals in all the Summer Olympic Games (1896-2014) The answer will be Michael Phelps for the men and Larisa Latynina for the women
+1. Find out the (male and female) athlete who won most medals in all the Summer Olympic Games (1896-2014).
+The answer will be Michael Phelps for the men and Larisa Latynina for the women.

-	* Display the first 10 countries that won most medals, respectively for men and women The order will be for men: USA, Russia (considering that before was URSS), UK,France, Italy, Sweden , Germany, Hungary, Australia, Japan
+2. Display the first 10 countries that won most medals:

+	* The order for men will be: USA, Russia (considering that before was USSR), UK,France, Italy, Sweden , Germany, Hungary, Australia, Japan.

-	The order will be for women: USA, Russia, China, Australia, Germany(it would be third if we sum the results with the German Democratic Republic), Netherlands, Romania, UK, Japan, Hungary
+	* The order for women will be: USA, Russia, China, Australia, Germany(it would be third if we sum the results with the German Democratic Republic), Netherlands, Romania, UK, Japan, Hungary.

-	* Use matplotlib to build line plots of the 10 most awarded countries in 1896-2014 span time for the 10 most popular summer Olympics disciplines (you can decide criteria for most popular)
+3. Use `matplotlib` to build line plots of the 10 most awarded countries for time span 1896-2014.
+Use the 10 most popular summer Olympics disciplines where _most popular_ you can define yourself.

-	One requirement: use pandas to create a dataframe you can work on. https://pandas.pydata.org/  for the data visualization, you can try matplotlib library https://matplotlib.org/
+One *requirement*: use [`pandas`](https://pandas.pydata.org/) to create a dataframe you can work on.
-	Seaborn might be used for data  visualization if you want to try to do heatmap and different visualizatios but it is not necessary

-	(You can directly install Jupyter to work on a notebook environment)
+For the data visualization part, you can try [matplotlib](https://matplotlib.org/) or [Seaborn](https://seaborn.pydata.org/) if you want to try a heatmap and different kind of visualizatios.
+You can install [Jupyter](http://jupyter.org/) ([Anaconda](https://www.anaconda.com/)) to work in an interactive notebook.

 ### Don't be shy

-	* 	Create a barplot which shows the total medals won for each sport during the summer Olympics.
+Create a barplot which shows the total medals won for each sport during the summer Olympics.

-### Bonus:
+### Bonus

-	* You can create a map and choose colors for each Country, pointing out the ones which won most medals To get started on this, you can try plotly library.
-Here you can get started https://plot.ly/python/choropleth-maps/
+To take this even further you could create a map and choose colors for each Country, pointing out the ones which won most medals.
+To get started on this, you can try [plotly](https://plot.ly/) library, and specifically [Choropleth Maps in Python](https://plot.ly/python/choropleth-maps/).

-### Feedback
+## Ideas and feedback

 If you have ideas for a future challenge or find any issues, open a [GH Issue](https://github.com/pybites/challenges/issues) or [reach out](http://pybit.es/pages/about.html) directly.

 Last but not least: there is no best solution, only learning more and better Python.
 Good luck!

+## Become a Python Ninja

+At PyBites you get to *master Python* through Code Challenges:

+* Subscribe to our blog (sidebar) to get a new PyBites Code Challenge (PCC) in your inbox every week.

+* Apart from this blog code challenge we have a growing collection of 50+, check them out [on our platform](https://codechalleng.es/challenges/).

+* Prefer coding bite-sized Python exercises in the comfort of your browser?
+Try our growing collection of _[Bites of Py](https://codechalleng.es/bites/)_.

+* Want to do the [#100DaysOfCode](https://twitter.com/hashtag/100DaysOfCode?src=hash&lang=en) but not sure what to work on?
+Take [our course](https://talkpython.fm/100days?utm_source=pybites) and/or start logging your 100 Days progress using our _Progress Grid Feature_ [on our platform](https://codechalleng.es/100days/).

 ---